WWF WrestleMania (1991 video game): Gameplay

 The player can choose from either Hulk Hogan, The Ultimate Warrior, or The British Bulldog and must defeat five opponents to become the WWF World Heavyweight Champion.
 The opponents are, in order, Mr. Perfect, The Warlord, "Million Dollar Man" Ted DiBiase, The Mountie, and Sgt.
 Slaughter.
 Before each match, the opponent will taunt the player's wrestler with a comment, and the player will then be able to choose from several replies in a nod to the WWF house style at the time.

 Each wrestler is able to perform basic punches and kicks as well as a range of more advanced moves such as dropkicking, clotheslining, and one signature grapple maneuver which is performed by "waggling the joystick".
 In addition, there is a chair outside the ring which can be used as a weapon.
 Matches have a five-minute time limit, and a time limit draw or count-out will have the same effect as losing a match.
 The player has a total of four credits.

 The game also features a practice mode in which the player faces a prone opponent.
 Another player can also control the second wrestler, but it will always be Mr. Perfect.

 Reception

 The game was well received.
-Crash said that "Ocean have captured the atmosphere of the sport perfectly."
+Crash said that Ocean captured the atmosphere of the sport perfectly.
 Sinclair User liked the game, but criticized the lack of alternate difficulty options.
-Your Sinclair said "The graphics in WWF are really slick", and also praised the multiplayer option, which they described as "the best two-player game that's been seen on any Speccy fighting game".
+Your Sinclair said that "the graphics in WWF are really slick", and also praised the multiplayer option, which they described as "the best two-player game that's been seen on any Speccy fighting game".